 Why did the police abandon the people of entire swaths of Los Angeles?
 Were they cowards?
 Some surely were, but most were not.
 And what of New Orleans?
 In that city, the inherent corruption that had always reached deeply into the ranks of the Police Department saw its chance and acted on it.

 In both cities, more than a decade removed, the police understood several vital truths that every citizen must know.
 The police have no obligation to protect any individual and cannot be successfully sued for failing to protect anyone (Castlerock v.
 Gonzales ).
-Their duty is to the general public to deter crime by their presence and to investigate it after it occurs.
-In LA and New Orleans they knew there were huge numbers of rioters and looters and very few of them.
-The mere fact that they would be badly outnumbered among hostile, violent, even murderous mobs made it very likely they would have to kill people—many people—merely to protect their lives and to escape from those who, in the anonymity of the mob, saw a chance to kill police officers and get away with it.
+Their duty is to the general public to deter crime by their presence and to investigate after it occurs.
+In LA and New Orleans the police knew there were huge numbers of rioters and looters and very few of them.
+The mere fact they would be badly outnumbered among hostile, violent, even murderous mobs made it very likely they would have to kill people—many people—merely to protect their lives and to escape from those who, in the anonymity of the mob, saw a chance to kill police officers and get away with it.

 Honest citizens, and the police, knew if they used lawful force in self-defense, crazed leftist politicians and prosecutors would surely prosecute/persecute them, not the depraved animals destroying the rule of law and cheapening the value of human life.

 There is a very important lesson here, a lesson all thoughtful police officers know: they truly are the thin blue line between civilization and anarchy.
 The only reason they can do their jobs, and their very survival, depends upon the fact most people are willing to obey most laws most of the time.
-Should that voluntary compact change, for any reason, the police will abandon the public; they will have no choice, for the rule of law will be gone, and survival of the fittest will take its place.
+Should that voluntary compact change for any reason the police will abandon the public; they will have no choice, for the rule of law will be gone, and survival of the fittest will take its place.

 In those Los Angeles and New Orleans riots and mass lootings, and the same during the 2020 “summer of love,” as a particularly dimwitted socialist mayor put it, would the deaths of looters and arsonists have been a social good?
 Indeed they would.
-Remember, for those days and in those places, the rule of law was suspended and as a result, the citizens stranded there were reduced to a state of nature, of survival of the fittest.
-The government, demonstrating its refusal to so much as to try to enforce the rule of law, ordained that grim state of existence.
+Remember, for those days and in those places, the rule of law was suspended and as a result, citizens stranded there were reduced to a state of nature, of survival of the fittest.
+Government, demonstrating its refusal to so much as to try to enforce the rule of law, ordained that grim state of existence.

 Under the rule of law, killing to protect property is generally not allowed, but there are some exceptions in some states.
 We generally may kill to prevent arson, which is not merely a crime against property.
 People may be seriously injured or killed by fire, which may be used as an instrument of murder.
-In that state of nature, if the most brutal and feral reign and succeed in stamping out the civilized, the state of nature may theoretically become permanent.
+In that state of nature, if the most brutal and feral reign and succeed in stamping out the civilized, the state of nature may become permanent.
 However, I suspect—I fervently hope—honest, honorable Americans would rise up to reestablish the rule of law and our representative republic.

 When the rule of law is suspended, those that violate societal norms should justly do so at their own, mortal, risk, unless public servants disarm the innocent.